 The IGCSE has only counted in state school league tables since 2010.

 Ministers branded the tactic "cynical".

-The government is drawing up reforms to league tables in a bid to reduce the focus on GCSE floor targets.'Good results'
+The government is drawing up reforms to league tables in a bid to reduce the focus on GCSE floor targets.

 The double-entry strategy is being promoted by a group called the PiXL Club, which aims to dramatically improve GCSE results among its members.